THE CONSEQUENCES OF MORAL FAILURE

 "It is God's will that I should be sanctified: that I should avoid sexual immorality" (1 Thessalonians 4:3).

-Whenever I feel vulnerable to sexual temptation, I find it helpful to review the consequences my action could have:
+Whenever I feel vulnerable to sexual temptation, I find it helpful to

 This material is adapted from a 1998 "Leadership" magazine article by Randy Alcorn and Eternal Perspective Ministries and is personalized for my own use and personal impact.
+This article also available as a printable .pdf I encourage every man and woman to adapt this for their own use or better yet start from scratch and develop your own.

 - Grieving the Lord who redeemed me.